-A free AI image to video generator is a great place to start.
-You upload a still image, add a short prompt, and the tool tries to turn that image into a moving video clip.
+A free AI image to video generator is a useful place to start.
+You upload a still image, add a short prompt, and the tool turns that image into a moving video clip.

-For creators, that can be enough to test an idea.
-For businesses, ecommerce brands, agencies and small teams, the question is different: can the free output actually support a campaign, an ad, a product page, a client deliverable or a repeatable content workflow?
+For creators, that may be enough to test an idea.
+For ecommerce brands, agencies, product teams and small businesses, the question is different: can the free output actually support an ad, product page, launch video, client project or repeatable content plan?

 Can you turn images into videos for free?

 Yes, you can often turn images into videos for free.
-Many AI video tools offer free trials, free credits, limited generations or restricted starter plans.
-That makes “free AI image to video” searches useful if your goal is to test whether a product photo, AI image, avatar image or campaign visual can become a short video.
+Many AI video tools offer free trials, free credits, limited generations or starter plans with restrictions.
+These are useful when you want to test whether a product photo, AI image, portrait, avatar image or campaign visual can become a short video.

 A free image to video AI tool can help you answer simple questions: